 I have been teaching Physics for over 7 years at various levels including AP Physics 1, AP Physics C:Mechanics, IB Physics SL, standard and honors Physics.
-In addition, I have experience with other sciences at the high school level with subjects ranging from Earth and Space Science to Physics to Forensic Sciences.
+In addition, I have experience with other sciences at the high school level with subjects ranging from Earth and Space Science to Astronomy to Forensic Sciences.
 I am able to tutor sciences of all levels.
 I also pride myself on being helpful with reading help as this is an essential skill for understanding difficult subjects like high school science.
 My favorite subject to tutor is physics because once a student understands how do complete a difficult topic, they become addicted to success.
 I liken this feeling to catching your first wave when you are learning to surf.
 That feeling will light up a student's face when they solve a problem on their own.
 This plays into my teaching philosophy as I believe everyone can learn these daunting subjects, they just just need to be made aware of it.
 I break problems down to simple forms and give the students the necessary tools to solve any problem and include a physics education research based problem solving approach that will not only improve scores, but will also improve conceptual understanding of a difficult subject.

-Outside of the class, I enjoy playing guitar reading, playing with my 1 year old son, and playing Playstation.
+Outside of the class, I enjoy playing guitar, reading, playing with my son, and playing Playstation.

 Education & Certification

 Undergraduate Degree: The University of West Florida - Bachelors, Oceanography

 12th Grade Reading

 5th Grade Science